lucee/lucee-docs/docs/04.guides/04.cookbooks/54.xmlFast&Easy/page.md

 	}
 ```

-In the XML catalog you can see the listener functions and the listener function passed to the java object.
+In the XML catalog you can see the listener functions and the listener function passed to the Java object.
 This helps to parse the data.

 ```luceescript
 var xmlEventParser=createObject("java","lucee.runtime.helpers.XMLEventParser");